Cot mattress safety

 Cot mattresses that comply with the current British Standards requirements give you confidence that what you’re buying for your baby is safe, and we would always encourage you to check whether your products are marked with a BS number.

 With cot mattresses it’s slightly more complicated, as there are a number of BS numbers to look out for.
-BS 1877-10:2011+A1:2012 is an older standard that specifies the kinds of materials, construction and dimensions required when manufacturing mattresses, while BS 7177:1996 relates to flammability.
+BS 1877-10:2011+A1:2012 is an older mandatory standard that specifies the kinds of materials, construction and dimensions required when manufacturing mattresses, while BS 7177:1996 guarantees it has passed flammability standards.

-There’s also a much newer cot mattress standard, BS EN 16890:2017, which was approved in September 2017, and it includes a number of requirements designed to test the safety of cot mattresses.
+There’s also a much newer cot mattress standard called BS EN 16890:2017, which was approved in September 2017.
+Although it’s currently a voluntary standard, it includes a number of requirements designed to test the performance and safety of cot mattresses.

 Which cot mattress is best?